eppleton/cloudhopper-mc/generator-azure-terraform/README.md

 Azure is unique in that Cloudhopper generates most of the glue code as Java classes.
 Only shared Terraform infrastructure (like the Function App and Storage Account) is generated as `.tf` files.

+‼️ Azure support is currently experimental due to limitations in Microsoft’s developer onboarding process.

 ---

 ## 📦 How to Use